wemakecoolthings/wmct-core/README.md

   - ENHANCEMENT: AFK Detection (optional public log & OP log)
   - ENHANCEMENT: Aliases for gamemode commands
   - ENHANCEMENT: Prolonged death screen detection
-    - If a player forces the game to stay stuck on the death screen, they will be automatically kicked or logged depending on settings
+    - If a player forces the game to stay stuck on the death screen while the immediate respawn gamerule is enabled, they will be automatically kicked or logged depending on settings

 - Commands
-  - [OP] /settings [module] [true | false] (Through a menu or directly through the command- allows you to enable or disable plugin modules)
+  - [OP] /settings (A menu for all plugin settings)
+    - Set discord webhook (per logging system)
+    - Toggle chat logging
+    - Toggle discord logging
+    - Toggle grief logging
+    - Toggle mod logging
+    - Toggle command logging
+    - Toggle game patches (sub menu)
+    - AFK Detection Settings
+    - Prolonged Death Screen Settings
-  - [OP] /monitor [statistic] (Used to track active changes in server stability & player connection)
+  - [OP] /monitor [statistic: optional] (Used to track active changes in server stability & player connection)
     - Server Statistics
       - ALL / No Stat Specified (displays a compressed version of important server information)
       - Chunk Info